-Table I 4: School Benchmarking Program Stakeholder Roles Primary Conservation Service Provider (CSP) Marketing to and recruiting potential schools.
+Table T4: School Benchmarking Program Stakeholder Roles Marketing to and recruiting potential schools.
 Verifying eligibility for participation.
 Assisting schools in gathering and transferring their energy consumption and building data.
-Benchmarking each school utilizing benchmarking software.
-Uploading data into EPA's Portfolio Manager to provide a whole building score.
-Providing schools with detailed reports itemizing (at a minimum) energy indicators, graphics that highlight month-to-month energy-use trends, and no-cost and low-cost energy-efficiency recommendations.
+Benchmarking each school utilizing benchmarking Primary software.
+Conservation Uploading data into EPA's Portfolio Manager to Service provide a whole building score.
+Provider Providing schools with detailed reports itemizing (at a (CSP) minimum) energy indicators, graphics that highlight month-to-month energy-use trends, and no-cost and low-cost energy-efficiency recommendations.
 Assisting schools in developing an action plan based on the results of the data.
 Managing and reporting customer data.
+Fielding systemer sells and inquiries.
 Fielding customer calls and inquiries.
-PPL Electric Guiding program strategy.
+Guiding program strategy.
+Providing a designished the support.
 Providing administrative support.
+Providing all attributions and data to the CCD.
+Providing all attributions and data to the CCD.
 Providing electricity usage data to the CSP.
-Overseeing CSP activities to ensure compliance with EE&amp;C, PPL Electric and Pennsylvania Public Utility Commission protocols.
-Ensuring all reporting and documentation is submitted in a timely manner and is accurate.
-EM&V CSP Conducting evaluation, measurement and verification of energy savings.
-Coordinating protocols with the SWE.
-Customer Providing access to energy data.
+PPL Electric Overseeing CSP activities to ensure compliance with CSP Floating and Papers India Italian EE&C, PPL Electric and Pennsylvania Public Utility Commission protocols. · Ensuring all reporting and documentation is submitted in a timely manner and is accurate. - Conducting evaluation, measurement and verification EM&V CSP of energy savings.
+LIVIGY CSF Coordinating protocols with the SWE.
+Providing access to energy data.
+Customer Fromuling access to energy data.